How to Do Mosaic Stained Glass – The Indirect Method

 Includes mirror, colored glass, sea glass, glass nuggets, marbles, and pressed glass jewels

-Bone, metals, buttons... just about anything you want can become tesserae in
+Bone, metals, buttons... just about anything you want can become tesserae in your mosaic.

 Selecting the Base

 You can apply a mosaic to nearly any surface.
 When opting for the indirect method your want to end up with a very flat, even surface and this generally means the application or location of your mosaic dictates this.
 Examples include floors, table tops, bird baths, fountains, stepping stones, and counter tops.
 While gently curving surfaces accommodate this method, like the bowl of a bird bath, surfaces with a tight curves and turns won’t allow you to properly seat the design while attached to the removable base.
 In this case, the direct method is much more accommodating.
 When selecting a base think about the following: